Zack Snyder: Future and potential projects

 As of February 2021, Snyder was developing a King Arthur film, which he said would be a "faithful retelling" set during the American Gold rush era.

 Following Rebel Moon, Snyder will return to direct Planet of the Dead, a sequel to Army of the Dead.
 He also signed a first-look deal with Netflix.

 In May 2021, it was reported that Snyder had been developing Horse Latitudes, a film about two war photographers since 2011, although the project was on hold while he works at Netflix.
 After a period of relative silence on the film, he mentioned to DC Cinematic Cast on September 13, 2024, that Horse Latitudes had found an investor.
 In August 2025, it's been retitled to The Last Photograph with Stuart Martin and Fra Fee joining the cast.

 Snyder held the television rights to an adaptation of Black Kiss, a late-1980s comic by Howard Chaykin.
 Snyder wrote the pilot, but could not find any takers.

 In June 2021, Snyder expressed interest in directing a science fiction film adaptation of the Adult Swim cartoon series Rick and Morty, feeling that such a film would be the closest project he could tackle to make a comedy film.

-In a November 2023 interview with The Hollywood Reporter, Snyder stated that while he no longer had any interest in tackling superhero comic book adaptations in light of the DCEU continuity's conclusion with Aquaman and the Lost Kingdom, he only consider returning for the DC Universe if James Gunn invited him back to direct a faithful adaptation of Miller's The Dark Knight Returns comic book.
+In a November 2023 interview with The Hollywood Reporter, Snyder stated that while he no longer had any interest in tackling superhero comic book adaptations in light of the DCEU continuity's conclusion with Aquaman and the Lost Kingdom, he would only consider returning for the DC Universe if James Gunn invited him back to direct a faithful adaptation of Miller's The Dark Knight Returns comic book.
 Gunn himself consulted Snyder about the looks of David Corenswet's Superman suit for Superman.